doubleyuhtee/mojimanager/README.md

 #### Args

-* --token (String, required) - api key needs to be sniffed from the web ui
+* --token (String) - api key needs to be sniffed from the web ui
+* --workspace (String) - config section to pull the token from
 * --create (String, required) - path to the folder to upload.
 * --batch_size (int, default: 10) - Number of files to upload before sleeping.
 This is to prevent rate limiting.